 \begin{lem} Let $\Tt$ be an essentially-$m$-maximal tree on a premouse $M$ of length $\alpha+1$.
-Then there is an $m$-maximal tree $\bar{\Tt}$ on $M$, with $\lh(\bar{\Tt})=\bar{\alpha}+1\leq\alpha+1$, such that $M^{\bar{\Tt}}_{\bar{\alpha}}=M^\Tt_\alpha$, and if $[0,\alpha]_\Tt$ is non-\tu{(}model, degree\tu{)}-dropping then so is $[0,\bar{\alpha}]_{\bar{\Tt}}$ and $i^{\bar{\Tt}}=i^\Tt$.
+Then there is an $m$-maximal tree $\bar{\Tt}$ on $M$, with $\lh(\bar{\Tt})=\bar{\alpha}+1\leq\alpha+1$, such that $M^{\bar{\Tt}}_{\bar{\alpha}}=M^\Tt_\alpha$, and if $(0,\alpha]^\Tt$ is non-\tu{(}model, degree\tu{)}-dropping then so is $(0,\bar{\alpha}]^{\bar{\Tt}}$ and $i^{\bar{\Tt}}=i^\Tt$.

 Let $\Tt$ be an essentially-degree-maximal tree on a bicephalus $B$.
-Then there is, analogously, a corresponding degree-maximal tree $\bar{\Tt}$ on $B$. \end{lem} \begin{proof} This is straightforward; the extenders used in $\bar{\Tt}$ are just those $E$ which are $\Tt$-stable, and the branches of $\bar{\Tt}$ are just those determined by $\Tt$ in the obvious manner. \end{proof}
+Then there is, analogously, a corresponding degree-maximal tree $\bar{\Tt}$ on $B$. \end{lem} \begin{proof} This is a straightforward generalization of the example above; the extenders used in $\bar{\Tt}$ are those $E$ which are $\Tt$-stable, and the branches of $\bar{\Tt}$ are those determined by $\Tt$ in the obvious manner. \end{proof}